swashata/wp-webpack-script/docs/concepts/using-various-svg-loader.md

 SVGs are all the rage in today's web.
-There are may ways, especially with webpack, to consume SVGs, that I felt, it is best to leave it to the userland to decide which method to pick.
+There are may ways, especially with webpack, to consume SVGs, that I felt, it is best to leave it to the user-land to decide which method to pick.

 Each of them has their purpose and depending on your project, you should decide